 The Suicide Prevention Australia Board is currently comprised of 11 directors (the maximum number) and includes both appointed and elected directors.
 The appointment and election of directors is as per Clause 5.1 of our Constitution.
-Up to five directors are elected by vote of organisational members, and up to eight other directors are appointed as Independent Directors by the Board.
+Up to five directors are elected by vote of organisational members, and up to eight other directors are appointed as independent directors by the Board.
 Each director must be a member or representative of a member.
-In general, directors are elected for a 3 year term with an overall maximum term of nine years.
+In general, directors are elected for a three-year term with an overall maximum term of nine years.

 For the election of member elected directors, nominations are sought from the sector.
-Nominators do not need to be a member of Suicide Prevention Australia.
 Once nominations are received, if the number of candidates is greater than positions available, a vote is conducted.
 Only organisational members of Suicide Prevention Australia have voting rights on the election of directors.